shendurelab/single-cell-ko-screens/README.md

 # On the design of CRISPR-based single cell molecular screens
 This is a resource for the paper `On the design of CRISPR-based single cell molecular screens`, from the Shendure/Trapnell labs.
-The paper is available on the journal website here (coming soon).
+The paper is available on the [Nature Methods website here](https://www-nature-com.offcampus.lib.washington.edu/articles/nmeth.4604) ([also see free link to PDF](https://t.co/yTKzyV9Pyo)).

 We provide info on:
 - how to access reagents for CROP-seq for use with CRISPR or CRISPRi